 This Agreement shall become effective upon execution by both Transporter and Shipper; provided, however, that Transporter's obligation to provide services hereunder, shall not commence unless and until Transporter accepts a FERC Certificate of Public Convenience and Necessity for the Red Rock Expansion and the expansion facilities have been tested and placed in service.
 It is further agreed that if Transporter has not received FERC authorization and other acceptable licenses, permits, approvals, right-of-way interests and utilities for construction and operation of the Red Rock Expansion in a form acceptable to Transporter, in its sole discretion, on or before December 31, 2001, or Transporter, in its sole discretion, determines that the Red Rock Expansion is not economically viable, Transporter may terminate the FTS-1 Agreement upon thirty (30) days prior written notice to Shipper.

-This Agreement shall have a term of twenty-two (22) months from and after the in-service date of the Red Rock Expansion.
+This Agreement shall have a term of twenty-two (22) months from and after the in-service date of the Red Rock Expansion, but no earlier than June 1, 2002.